MarilynKeller/OSSOData/readme.md

 pip install -e .
 ```

-Finally, in config.py, set the paths to the ukbiobank dataset and the return dataset.
+Finally, in config.py, set the paths to the UK Biobank dataset and the returned dataset.

 # Demo

 ## Data loading

-Load a subject's dxa from the ukbiobank dataset:
+Load a subject's DXA from the UK Biobank dataset:
 ```python demos/load_dxa.py```

 Load the subject's 3D meshes and STAR parameters from our dataset return: